 A commissioning certificate to be completed by the contractor and detailing the settings to be provided on the various detectors shall form part of the tender documents.
 It shall be completed and handed over to the Building Services Consulting Engineer prior to commissioning of the lighting controls.

-Minor revisions are required to the local lighting installation in rooms as outlined in Section 23.3 below.
+Minor revisions are required to the local lighting installation in rooms where data projector points are being provided as outlined in Section 25.8 below.